Local Places of Interest

 The centre tells the story of the clan from its Norse origins to the present day against the background of the history of the north of Scotland.
 It also contains one of the best clan archives in Scotland based on many years of research.

-The Clan Gunn Heritage Centre and Museum is CLOSED for the 2021 season.
+The Clan Gunn Heritage Centre and Museum is planning to open again in June 2022 - Please check their site for updates.

 Photo: from website